How to Do

 How to Do Tuck Jump in the Depths

-The depth tuck jump should begin with good posture to avoid injury.
+The tuck jump in the depths should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the depth tuck jump.
+If any pain is experienced, immediately stop the tuck jump in the depths.

 1. Soften your knees and stand with your feet between hip and shoulder width apart.

 2. Lower your body into a quarter-squat by bending your hips and knees.
 You'll be in the universal athletic stance (imagine a football lineman) with your hips and knees bent, your chest lined up with your toes, your eyes forward, and you'll be ready to erupt.